nuxeo/nuxeo-mqueues/nuxeo-mqueues-core/README.md

 ## About

-This module implements a generic message queue (MQueues) used to implement different producer/consumer patterns.
+ This module implements an asynchronous message passing system called MQueue.

+ A MQueue acts as a partitioned queue.
+MQueue stands for Multi Queue.

+ MQueue is used in different producer consumer patterns described below.

+ This module also contains a Computation pattern not tied to MQueues (even if one possible impl is done using MQueues).

 ## Warning

 This module is under development and still experimental, interfaces and implementations may change until it is announced as a stable module.

+## MQueue

-## MQueues features
+### MQueue features

-A MQueues (Multiple Queues) is a bounded array of queues, each queue is referenced by an index.
+A MQueue is a partitioned queue, this can be seen as an array of queues.
+Each queue being unbounded and persisted.

 A producer is responsible for choosing which message to assign to which queue:

 * Using a round robin algorithm a producer can balance messages between queues.
-* Producer can also use a shard key to group message by queue following its own semantic.
+* Using a shard key it can group message by queue following its own semantic.

-Each queue is an ordered immutable sequence of messages that are appended:

-* The producer will never be blocked when appending a message.
+There is no back pressure on producer because the queues are unbounded (persisted outside of JVM memory), so the producer is never blocked when appending a message.

-Consumers read messages from a queue using a tailer, the current read position (aka offset) can be persisted.

-* Consumer don't destroy messages while reading from a queue.
+A consumer reads message using a tailer, the tailer don't destroy messages while reading from a queue.
-* Consumer can stop and restart without losing its place by choosing the last persisted offset.
+Each queue of an MQueue is an ordered immutable sequence of messages that are appended.

+The maximum consumer concurrency is fixed by the size of the MQueues (the number of its partition)

+Tailer position (aka offset) can be persisted, this enable to have consumer that stop and resume processing without loosing message.
-* Consumer can also choose to read message from the beginning or end of a queue.
+Tailer can also read message from the beginning or end of a queue.

-Consumers can choose a namespace to persist its offset:

-* Each consumer for a queue see the same messages in the same order
-* There is only one tailer per queue in a namespace to prevent conflict in commit.
+Tailer offsets are persisted in a namespace, this enable to create group of consumers that process concurrently the same mqueues at their own speed.

+### MQueue Implementations

+#### Chronicle Queue

+  [Chronicle Queues](https://github.com/OpenHFT/Chronicle-Queue) is an off-Heap queue implementation.

+  A MQueue is composed of multiple Chronicle Queues (one for each queue).
+  There is an additional Chronicle Queue created for each consumer offset namespace.

+  This implementation is limited to a single node because the Chronicle Queue can not be distributed, in its open source version.

+  The queue are persisted on disk but at the moment there is no retention policy so everything is kept for ever until [NXP-22113](https://jira.nuxeo.com/browse/NXP-22113)

+#### Kafka

+  [Kafka](http://kafka.apache.org/) is a distributed streaming app framework.

+  A MQueue is simply a Topic and each queue is partitioned log.

+  Tailer is assigned to a TopicPartition manually.
+Offset are also saved manually.

+  Kafka does not manage the consumer distribution in this implementation.
+  This limits the distribution, all consumer of a namespace (a group) must run on the same node.

+  Still it is possible to distribute producer and consumer group around nodes.

+### Producer/Consumer Patterns

-This is enough to implement two main patterns of producer/consumer:
+Based on MQueue API we can implement multiple patterns of producer/consumer:

 1. Queuing (aka work queue): a message is delivered to one and only one consumer
-  * producers dispatch messages in queues
+  * producers append messages to a MQueue
-  * there is a single consumer per queue: the number of consumers is equal to the number of queues
+  * there is a single consumer per partitioned queue: the number of consumers is equal to the number of queues

 2. Pub/Sub (aka event bus): an event is publish on a channel, multiple listeners can subscribe to a channel
-  * a publisher append messages to a queue (channel)
+  * a publisher append messages to a MQueue (channel)
-  * subscribers read messages from a queue, each subscriber has its own offset namespace
+  * subscribers read messages from a queue, each subscriber has its own tailer namespace

-## Default MQueues implementation

-The default queues implementation is using [Chronicle Queues](https://github.com/OpenHFT/Chronicle-Queue) which is an Off-Heap implementation.

-A MQueues of size N will creates N Chronicle Queues, one for each queue.
-There is an additional Chronicle Queue created for each consumer offset namespace.

-The only limitation is the available disk storage, there is no retention policy so everything is kept for ever.

-That being said Chronicle Queue by default creates a single file per queue and per day, so it is possible to script some retention policy like keeping messages for the last D days.
-(It is also possible to change the cycle to create a file every hours).

-## Patterns
+The first Queuing pattern has an API available to provide easy to implement producer and consumer, it comes with a batching and retry policy (see below).

+The pub/sub does not requires extra API than the MQueue API.

-### Pattern 1: Queuing with a limited amount of messages
+### Queuing with a limited amount of messages

 Typical usage can be a mass import process where producers extract documents and consumer import documents: